opal/opal-todos/README.md

     $ bundle install

-Build opal, opal-jquery and todos:
+Run the sprockets based server for auto-compiling:

-    $ rake
+    $ bundle exec rackup

-Open `index.html` in the browser.
+Open `http://localhost:9292` in the browser.